AdobeDocs/analytics-2.0-apis/data-repair.md

 The Data Repair API provides you with a mechanism to delete or edit certain existing Adobe Analytics data. repair requests are made by submitting a job definition to the Data Repair API, which includes the report suite, date range, variables and actions to be applied to the data.
+The Data Repair API Beta is free for customers to use, with a usage cap of 100 million rows of data scanned per report suite for the duration of the Public Beta.
+The Data Repair API Beta will be available from July 16, 2020 through October 7, 2020.

 The Data Repair API Beta currently supports the following actions: